Core Course

 For dentistry

-• be able to deliver the necessary education for a community on preventive care through personal oral hygiene
+• deliver the necessary education for a community on preventive care through personal oral hygiene

 • describe correctly the steps in undertaking a simple extraction